-Super Saver will be a responsible and giving corporate citizen.
-Our associates are encouraged to give of their time and talents to help organizations that support good and worthy causes.
+Super Saver is a responsible and giving corporate citizen.
+Our associates are encouraged to give their time and talents to help organizations that support good and worthy causes.

 While it is gratifying to support events and organizations in our communities, Super Saver is limited to the confines of our allotted annual giving budget.
 We have focused our giving into the following main areas: eliminating hunger, educating children and community betterment.

 Help schools earn FREE education awards!
 Learn More!

 One of Super Saver’s primary concerns in its communities is caring for the hungry.
 Super Saver supports food banks with in-kind product donations and financial contributions.